AdobeDocs/workfront.en/help/quicksilver/planning/fields/create-fields.md

 1. Add the following information in the **New field** tab:
      * **Name**: The name of the field type, as it will appear in a table or the Details page of the record. <!--ensure they updated this; and update the screen shot: it used to be "Label"-->
      * **Description**: Additional information about the field.
-The description of a field displays when you hover over the field's column header in a table.
+The description of a field displays when you hover over the field's column header in a table, or <span class="preview"> when you click the information icon next to the field name in the record's details page.</span>
 1. Click **Create**.

     The new single-line field is added as a column to the record type, and its values can be associated with records.